wp-plugins/a-year-before/readme.txt

 = Not using the widget =

-You can pass some parameters in this scheme parameter1=value1&parameter2=value2&parameter3=value3 ...
+You can call the plugin with a PHP-statement in a Wordpress-Theme and pass some parameters in this scheme parameter1=value1&parameter2=value2&parameter3=value3 ...

 You can use the following parameters